Application Deadline is 4:00 p.m., Friday, February 11, 2022.

 Clermont County was notified by the U.S. Department of Housing and Urban Development (HUD) that it was eligible to participate in the Community Development Block Grant (CDBG) Program as an Entitlement County.
 This change in the county’s status is due to a 2013 U.S. Census update showing Clermont County’s population at over 200,000.

-Clermont County has adopted a consolidated plan to guide the program over a five year funding cycle (FY 2015-2019).
+Clermont County has adopted a consolidated plan to guide the program over a five year funding cycle (FY 2020-2024) and will be using priority needs and objectives identified in this plan.

 Consolidated Plan Process